AndrewLaing/RockPaperScissorsSpockLizard/README.md

 # RockPaperScissorsSpockLizard
-A Python 3.5 Implementation of the Rock-Paper-Scissors-Spock-Lizard game.<br />
+A Python 3.5 Implementation of the Rock-Paper-Scissors-Spock-Lizard game which learns how to beat players using a Bayesian classifier.<br />
-Requires the TKinter library.
+Requires the TKinter library.<br /><br />
+The program is run via the playGame.py file<br \>